manmal/formula-parser/README.md

 ### 'callVariable' (name, done)

 Fired while retrieving variable.
-If variable was defined earlier using `setVariable` you can overwrite it by this hook.
+If variable was defined earlier using `setConstant` you can overwrite it by this hook.

 ```js
 parser.on('callVariable', function(name, done) {